 Ravel was a French Basque pianist and composer.
 His estate earns more royalties than any other French composer.
-Copyright on his works expires in 2015.
+Copyright on his works expired in 2015.

 More French composers here